sonata-nfv/son-examples/README.md

 * `sonata-fw-vtc-service-emu`: This will be the service for the Y1 review of son-emu (UPB).
 * `sonata-fw-dpi-service-emu`: Service with a Firewall (ovs+Ryu) and DPI (Snort) (iMinds).
 * `sonata-fw-service-emu` : Service with a single firewall VNF to test the firewall in the emulator (iMinds).

+### Service Platform

+* `sonata-fw-vtc-service-sp`: This will be the service for the Y1 review of SONATA's service platform.

 ### Naming scheme